Moran models and Wright--Fisher diffusions with selection and mutation in a one-sided random environment

-We end this section with our first main result, which provides the continuity of the type-frequency process with respect to the environment.
-For this let us restrict ourselves to realizations of the model to the time interval $[0,T]$.
+Let us fix $T>0$.
+We end this section with our first main result, which provides the continuity in $[0,T]$ of the \emph{fit-counting} process with respect to the environment.
 Note that the restriction of the environment to $[0,T]$ can be identified with an element of